Christopher-Peterson/Rstats2019/README.md

 # Rstats Peer-led Seminar, Fall 2019
 This is the repository for the peer-led R seminar, hosted by UT-Austin's [Center for Computational Biology and Bioinformatics](http://ccbb.biosci.utexas.edu/).
 The goal for this class is to provide practical data science programmatic experience using R and RStudio.

-The class will meet on Thursdays from 2-3 pm in PAT (Room TBD).
+The class will meet on Thursdays from 2-3 pm in PAT 617.

 # Schedule